Following government advice, St Paul’s School (SPS) and St Paul’s Juniors (SPJ) closed from the end of the school day on Friday 20 March.

 Return to school

-We are actively considering ways in which we can create a safe environment for pupils and staff and will undertake full risk assessments of the site—including key locations such as the dining room—to assure that any phased return to school conforms to all the government’s extended guidance on social distancing.
-We are also receiving and considering carefully more specific and detailed advice from associate bodies and other sources of expertise in public health.
+We have undertaken a full risk assessment of the site – including key locations such as the dining room – to create a safe environment for pupils and staff and to ensure that this phased return to school conforms to all the government’s extended guidance on social distancing.
+We also continue to receive and consider carefully more specific and detailed advice from associate bodies and other sources of expertise in public health.

 If you have any questions about admissions, please visit the admissions pages of the website or email email@example.com